Rocket Launch From Wallops Island Should Be Visible From Maryland, Eastern Seaboard

 WALLOPS ISLAND, Va.
-(WJZ) — After weather postponed it twice, a rocket launch from Wallops Island is expected Monday night and will be visible across the Eastern seaboard.
+(WJZ) — After weather postponed it several times, a rocket launch from Wallops Island is expected Wednesday night and will be visible across the Eastern seaboard.

-In a tweet, NASA said the weather is looking better for a launch attempt Monday night.READ MORE: WATCH: Slain Delmar Police Cpl.
-Keith Heacook Remembered By Colleagues, Family And Friends
+In a tweet, NASA said the weather is looking better for a launch attempt Wednesday night.READ MORE: COVID-19 In Maryland: More Than 2.4M Marylanders Fully Vaccinated

-The launch window is scheduled for 8:04 p.m. and will stay open for 40 minutes.
+The launch window is scheduled for 8:06 p.m. and will stay open for 40 minutes.
+There are backup dates through May 16.

-LAUNCH UPDATE 🚀 Weather is looking better for tonight's launch attempt.
-The launch window will open at 8:04 p.m.
-EDT and stay open for 40 minutes.
-We have a 60% chance of favorable cloud cover conditions for the camera sites at Wallops and Bermuda. https://t.co/94r0BlGfI6
+LAUNCH SCRUBBED ❗ Tonight's launch of the KiNET-X sounding rocket has been scrubbed due to cloudy skies in Bermuda and Wallops.
+The next launch opportunity will be no earlier than May 12, at 8:06 p.m.
+EDT.
+Backup days run through May 16.

 The NASA suborbital sounding rocket is a part of a mission, KiNETic-scale energy and momentum transport eXperiment or KiNet-X, to explore energy transport in space.

-The launch is expected to provide a brief light show for residents across the eastern United States to the Mississippi River and Bermuda.READ MORE: Medina Spirit Arrives In Baltimore Without Trainer Bob Baffert Who Says He's A Target Of 'Cancel Culture'
+The launch is expected to provide a brief light show for residents across the eastern United States to the Mississippi River and Bermuda.READ MORE: Ravens Will Open 2021 Season In Vegas Against Raiders On Monday Night Football

 There’s a 60% chance of favorable cloud conditions.